Zalman Schachter-Shalomi: Hillel director and ecumenical work

-In the 1980s, Schachter added "Shalomi" (based on the Hebrew word shalom, peace) to his name, as a statement of his desire for peace in Israel and around the world.
+In the 1980s, Schachter added "Shalomi" (based on the Hebrew word shalom, or peace) to his name as a statement of his desire for peace in Israel and around the world.

-In later years, Schachter-Shalomi held the World Wisdom Chair at The Naropa Institute; he was Professor Emeritus at both Naropa and Temple University.
-He also served on the faculty of the Reconstructionist Rabbinical College, Omega, the NICABM and many other major institutions.
-He was co-founder with Rabbi Arthur Waskow of ALEPH: Alliance for Jewish Renewal, bringing together P'nai Or and The Shalom Center, and founder of the ALEPH Ordination Programs.
-The seminary he founded has ordained over 80 rabbis and cantors.
+Later years and death

 Schachter-Shalomi was among the group of rabbis, from a wide range of Jewish denominations, who traveled together to India to meet with the Dalai Lama and discuss diaspora survival for Jews and Tibetan Buddhists with him.
 Tibetans, exiled from their homeland for more than three generations, face some of the same assimilation challenges experienced by Jewish diaspora.
 The Dalai Lama was interested in knowing how the Jews had survived with their culture intact.
 That journey was chronicled in Rodger Kamenetz' 1994 book The Jew in the Lotus.

+In his later years, Schachter-Shalomi held the World Wisdom Chair at The Naropa Institute; he was professor emeritus at both Naropa and Temple University.
+He also served on the faculty of the Reconstructionist Rabbinical College, Omega, the NICABM, and other institutions.
+He was co-founder, with Rabbi Arthur Waskow, of ALEPH: Alliance for Jewish Renewal, bringing together P'nai Or and The Shalom Center.
+He was also the founder of the ALEPH ordination programs.

+Zalman Schachter-Shalomi died of complications from pneumonia in 2014 at the age of 89.
+Schachter-Shalomi was married four times and was the father of 11 children.